Craig-Hudson/Millionaire/README.md

 ​

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, The SmokeHouse !(<https://github.com/Craig-Hudson/Millionaire.git>)
+2. Go to the repository for this project, Millionaire !(<https://github.com/Craig-Hudson/Millionaire.git>)
 3. Click the Fork button in the top right corner.
 ​